Williams F1 star tipped to become world champion

-Carlos Sainz has been tipped to become an F1 world champion after a stellar maiden campaign with Williams.
+A racing legend has suggested that Carlos Sainz has what it takes to become an F1 world champion.

-Despite some early season teething issues at his new team, Sainz has gone on to claim two grand prix podiums and helped Williams secure fifth in the constructors' for the team.
+Sainz had a brilliant first season at Williams in 2025, getting over some early season wobbles to claim two grand prix podiums and help the team to a fifth-place constructors' championship finish.

-It was his first year alongside Alex Albon, having been replaced at Ferrari by seven-time world champion Lewis Hamilton, and he showed that he has what it takes to challenge high up the grid when he is given the car.
+It was his first year alongside Alex Albon, having been replaced at Ferrari by seven-time world champion Lewis Hamilton, and he showed that he has what it takes to challenge at the top when he is given the car.

 Sainz's last season at Ferrari in 2024 was arguably the best of his career, claiming two grands prix wins and looking every bit as good as team-mate Charles Leclerc.

-Despite now being at a team who are competing in the midfield, Sainz's father Carlos Sainz senior has said that his son can work his way back up and become a world champion in the future.
+Despite now being at a team who are competing in the midfield, Sainz's father Carlos Sainz Sr has said that his son can become a world champion in the future.

+Sainz Sr knows a little about being a champion himself, having won the World Rally Championship drivers' title with Toyota in 1990 and 1992.

+Asked whether his son will win the F1 world championship sooner or later, he told El Desmarque: "I have a lot of confidence and I want to believe so.

 "It's only natural that I think that; I'm his father and I've been with him.
 I know the ability and the talent he has.
 And I think he does have the talent to achieve it.